Zillaforge/terraform-provider-zillaforge/docs/resources/server.md

 Optional:

+- `floating_ip_id` (String) UUID of the floating IP to associate with this network interface.
+When specified, the floating IP will be associated with this network attachment.
+Remove this attribute or set to null to disassociate the floating IP.
+Note: The floating IP must exist and not be associated with another server.
 - `ip_address` (String) Optional fixed IPv4 address to assign to this network interface.
 If not specified, an IP address will be automatically assigned via DHCP.
 Must be a valid IPv4 address within the network's CIDR range.
 - `primary` (Boolean) Whether this is the primary network interface for the server.
 At most one network attachment can have `primary=true`.
 The primary interface is used for default routing.
 - `security_group_ids` (List of String) List of security group IDs to apply to this network interface.
 Use the `zillaforge_security_groups` data source to list available security groups.

+Read-Only:

+- `floating_ip` (String) The public IP address of the floating IP associated with this network interface.
+This is a read-only attribute that displays the IP address corresponding to floating_ip_id.
+Empty when no floating IP is associated.

 <a id="nestedblock--timeouts"></a>